 Wound packing is just the worst.
 It’s so painful, and has to be done incredibly slowly–especially pulling out the previous ribbon as it brushes all the exposed nerves in the wound.
 For the first few weeks I had to prep with heavy duty painkillers ahead of time to tolerate it.
 Thank God, Chris’ parents came to stay with us during this time, as Chris was devoting a good chunk of time morning and night helping me.
 (Wound packing isn’t something easily done alone, especially if you can’t see your own wound.)
 I also had multiple follow up appointments with my surgeon and at the wound care clinic, and because I had to be on such heavy painkillers there was no way I could drive myself.
 We also qualified through our insurance for home visits from nurses who came to us and changed the dressings for me several times the first two weeks, which was nice.

 The wound care clinic was so amazing.
 Awkwardly, the nurses there were guys, but they didn’t seem at all phased by the location of this wound and soon made us both really comfortable.
-They would unpack the wound and clean it out, then get it covered with a loose dressing so I could get to my next appointment with my surgeon, who thankfully was in the building next door.
+They would unpack the wound, check the healing, and clean it out, then get it covered with a loose dressing so I could get to my next appointment with my surgeon, who thankfully was in the building next door.

 My surgeon was very nice, and very assuring that everything was going fine.
-I asked him if he thought I’d have more lumps and abscesses form and he confidently said no, and because I had read enough on the support group to know it likely would come back, this was the point when I realized I was probably going to have to figure this out on my own if it did come back.
+I asked him if he thought I’d have more lumps and abscesses form after this and he confidently said no. But because I had read enough on the granulomatous mastitis support group to know it likely would come back, this was the point I realized I was probably going to have to figure this out on my own if/when more abscesses formed.
+(Spoiler alert: They did.)

-The nice thing about wound packing is that it really does get better.
+Thankfully, wound packing really does get better with time.
 After the first couple of weeks, I think my exposed nerves just got used to the whole ordeal and it wasn’t nearly as traumatic as it had been originally.
 I even ended up figuring out how to do the packings myself after awhile, even though I couldn’t see the lower incision site.